roytruelove/angular-grunt-coffeescript/README.md

 Having the ability to run custom code in the application module's config and run blocks as well as having an injectable service that abstracts away all environment specific aspects of your application gives you the option to set up your application's enviroments in whatever ways you need.

-To run an enviroment specific build, add an `env` flag to your command line as follows:
+To run an enviroment specific build, add an `profile` flag to your command line as follows:

-    grunt --env prod --config grunt.coffee
+    grunt --profile prod --config grunt.coffee

 ## Everything Else